Supercolony-net/openbrush-contracts/examples/ownable/README.md

 }
 ```

-4. After that you can inherit implementation of `IPSP1155` and `Ownable` traits.
-You can customize(override) some
+4. Inherit implementation of `IPSP1155` and `Ownable` traits.
+You can customize(override) methods in this `impl` block.
-   methods there.

 ```rust
 impl Ownable for PSP1155Struct {}
 impl IPSP1155 for PSP1155Struct {}
 ```

-5. Now you only need to define constructor to define owner as the contract initiator and your basic version
+5. Define constructor to define owner as the contract initiator and your basic version
    of `IPSP1155` contract is ready.

 ```rust